Colossus92/eazy-recycling/docs/adr/0014-late-and-waste-declarations.md

-# Late and Corrective Waste Declarations
+# Late Waste Declarations

 ## Context and Problem Statement

 The current monthly waste declaration system triggers jobs on the 20th of each month to declare all completed/invoiced weight tickets from the previous month.
 However, this approach has limitations:

 1. **Late completions**: Weight tickets may be completed after the 20th, missing the declaration window for their month
-2. **Corrections after declaration**: Weight tickets may be modified (e.g., material weights adjusted) after they have already been declared, requiring corrective declarations
-3. **Multi-month backlog**: Late weight tickets could span multiple previous months, not just the immediately preceding one
+2. **Multi-month backlog**: Late weight tickets could span multiple previous months, not just the immediately preceding one

 The LMA (Landelijk Meldpunt Afvalstoffen) system accepts both initial declarations and corrections.
-Corrections can be positive (additional weight) or negative (weight reduction).
-The challenge is tracking which weight tickets have been declared and detecting changes that require corrective declarations.
+The challenge is tracking which weight tickets have been declared and detecting late weight tickets that need to be declared.

+> **Note**: Corrective declarations (for weight tickets modified after declaration) are not currently supported.
+This feature may be added in the future based on user demand.

 ### Current Architecture